Fulwade/Twitter-Data-Analysis-Using-HADOOP-and-HIVE/README.md

-# HADOOP and HIVE Data analysis project
+# Twitter Data analysis Using Hadoop and hive

 ## Project Overview